 Jojo Corväiá

-Interesting question because I was born in Caracas, Venezuela from an incredibly diverse family, Venezuelan, Italian, Lebanese… Lived my adulthood in the United States and live and work in Germany.
-I’m currently an U.S. citizen married to a German citizen.
+Interesting question because I was born in Caracas, Venezuela, from an incredibly diverse family, Venezuelan, Italian, Lebanese… Lived my adulthood in the United States and live and work in Germany.
+I’m currently a U.S. citizen married to a German citizen.
 Is that a sufficiently accurate answer?

 It’s in my nature.

 I came to Germany with the idea that I could go back to graphic design.
 I talked to a layer who helped me to move to this country after he measured the possibilities by looking at my portfolio.
 We were seeking a work permit based on my history and talents.
-The permit was denied and I got instead a Free Lancer VISA.
+The permit was denied, and I got a Free Lancer VISA instead.

 Fortunately, I had enough savings to live without working for a couple of years.
 I rented an apartment that needed renovation, so I spent time renovating and preparing the apartment before a container with all my belongings arrived from the U.S.

 It was a time in which I was not doing any creative work, so I was itching to start doing something with my hands, and for some reason ceramic came to my mind over and over.
-So I decided to look for a place where I could learn how to work with clay while I take my time to think what to do with my life, without knowing that my life would completely turn into the ceramic world.
+So I decided to look for a place where I could learn how to work with clay while I take my time to think about what to do with my life, without knowing that my life would completely turn into the ceramic world.
 I was not lucky about that place, so I started on my own.
-I begun making small objects and one day my best friend put together an idea and collected enough money from all our common friends to buy me a kiln.
-Long story short, and maybe because I have been very fortunate to have friends and know people all over the world, I got a show offer in Paris along very well renown artists.
-That took me as a huge surprise and I honestly didn’t know how to take it, but I took it.
-That was just the beginning of a series of events that only encouraged me to continue to grow, study, create and innovate with my work.
-It has been a combination of “right time on the right place”, perseverance and believing in myself.
+I began making small objects, and one day, my best friend put together an idea and collected enough money from all our common friends to buy me a kiln.
+Long story short, and maybe because I have been very fortunate to have friends and know people all over the world, I got a show offer in Paris along with very well-renowned artists.
+That took me by huge surprise, and I honestly didn’t know how to take it, but I took it.
+That was just the beginning of a series of events that only encouraged me to continue to grow, study, create, and innovate with my work.
+It has been a combination of “right time on the right place”, perseverance, and believing in myself.

 Don’t start thinking of recognition, selling, or success.
 Concentrate on the work, what it means to you, what it brings to the world, and how to make it in rhythm with your own life.